 Reasons for Security Budget Planning

-The fundamental reason for a security budget is to save the company money.
+The main reason for a security budget is to save the company money.
 How?
-Because a security budget allows companies to set clearly defined goals, which wastes less money and time with an achievable roadmap.
+Because a security budget allows companies to set clearly defined goals and protects against risks, wasting less money and time.

 For the field service industry, critical business assets could include: